CoveMB/pipeFlow/README.md

 console.log(result) // { status: "ok" }
 ```

-- **addToState**: will add the return value of a given function to the state property
+- **addToState**: will add the return value of a given function to the state property of the context
 ```js
 const handler = pipeFlow(
   addToState(() => { status: "ok" }),